xaratustrah/rdts/README.md

 The code can be operated in stand alone mode for manual or time based trigger.
 In the client / server mode, many devices can be triggered at once.

 #### Schematics
 The schematics has been creating using [KiCAD](https://www.kicad.org/).
 The schematics file is included in the project.
-A PDF version of the schematics (connection plan) can be found [here](https://raw.githubusercontent.com/xaratustrah/rdts/master/rsrc/rdts.kicad_sch.pdf).
+A PDF version of the schematics (connection plan) can be found [here](https://github.com/xaratustrah/rdts/blob/main/rsrc/rdts.kicad_sch.pdf).
+Needed parts are listed also in an spread sheet document [here](https://github.com/xaratustrah/rdts/blob/main/rsrc/rdts_part_list.ods).

 #### Installation